This Week at St. James:

 Weekly Bulletin & News: Please contact the church office (phone or email) with any announcements or prayer list additions.

-New Christ in our Home devotional books for the third quarter of 2020 (July through August) are in the Narthex.
+New Christ in our Home devotional books for the fourth quarter of 2020 (October through December) are in the Library and Narthex.
 Large Print versions are also available.
 Please pick up your copy today.

 If you will be unavailable on your assigned Sunday, please let Cheryl Schemling (803-499-1050) or Valerie know as soon as possible.